 Carrots: Best Eaten Cooked

-Scientists in England found that rats given falcarinol were less likely to
+Scientists in England found that rats given falcarinol were less likely to develop cancerous tumors.

 Spinach: A Super Carotenoid Source